johnbillion/action-wordpress-plugin-attestation/README.md

 ## Does this work if release confirmation is enabled?

-Yes, this action specifically supports [plugin release confirmation](https://developer.wordpress.org/plugins/wordpress-org/release-confirmation-emails/).
+Yes, this action specifically supports [plugin release confirmation on wordpress.org](https://developer.wordpress.org/plugins/wordpress-org/release-confirmation-emails/).
 It will periodically attempt to fetch the plugin zip from the plugin directory for up to 60 minutes, which allows you plenty of time to confirm the release.

 ## Does this work for hosts other than wordpress.org?